Dr Marcel Nuys is a Partner in our Düsseldorf office and leads our German Competition practice.

 Experience & expertise

-- General Mills on the sale of its European dough business to Cérélia, including securing unconditional Phase I clearance by the FCO
+- General Mills in competition law aspects of the sale of its European dough business to Cérélia, including securing unconditional Phase I clearance by the FCO

-- Deutsche Lufthansa in competition aspects of the sale of its market leading inflight catering business to close competitor Gategourmet including securing a conditional Phase I clearance by the European Commission.
+- Deutsche Lufthansa in competition law aspects of the sale of its market leading inflight catering business to gategourmet including securing a conditional Phase I clearance by the European Commission

-- a plastic processing company on potential follow-on damages claims in the context of a EU Commission decision against Etyhlen purchasers
+- a plastic processing company on potential follow-on damages claims in the context of an EU Commission decision against Etyhlen purchasers

 - Aacar manufacturer in relation to the European Commission's ongoing automotive end-of-life vehicles cartel investigation